dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

-!!! success "_i.5.1.b_ Calling removeMessages with messages indicated will remove the messages passed to that method" !!! success "_i.5.1.c_ Removing the same message twice should result in one less message" !!! success "_i.5.2_ Adding the same message twice will only add it once to the service"
+!!! success "_i.5.1.b_ Calling removeMessages with messages indicated will remove the messages passed to that method" !!! success "_i.5.1.c_ Removing the same message twice should result in one less message" !!! success "_i.5.2_ Adding the same message twice will only add it once to the service" !!! success "_i.5.3_ Adding messages with the same content will only add one message to the service"

 ## Page information Service